kubernetes/kubernetes/docs/proposals/cluster-capacity.md

 * `createReplicaSetLW`

-Thus, when implementing the local client, all the caches need to be populated with the current state using exactly the same ListerWatchers per predictor cache.
+Thus, when implementing the local client, all the caches need to be populated with the current state using exactly the same ListerWatchers per object cache.
 Once the caches are populated, all the reflectors and informers are terminated.
 Thus, the local client can return content of the caches to simulate communication with the Apiserver.

 At this point the factory can build the configuration pointing to the local client.
-Scheduler gets created and the prediction can start.
+Scheduler gets created and the analysis can start.
 At the end of each scheduling iteration the binding process is converted to cache update.
 Normally, each binding results in watch event once the pod gets run on kubelet and node status gets reflected in the Apiserver.
-Thus, as a part of updating the predictor caches, watch event is generated (e.g. in the [RestClient](../../pkg/watch/streamwatcher.go#L114) it corresponds to sending an item to a channel).
+Thus, as a part of updating the framework caches, watch event is generated (e.g. in the [RestClient](../../pkg/watch/streamwatcher.go#L114) it corresponds to sending an item to a channel).

 From the point of view of the scheduler the local client behaves the same way as any client, i.e. it provides ``Listers``/``Watchers`` implementing ``List`` and ``Watch`` interface

 ## Examples

-**Expected output** (still very sci-fi, ``kubectl cluster-capacity`` is only illustrative, the command can change):
+**Expected output** (``kubectl cluster-capacity`` is only illustrative, the command can change):

 ```
 $ kubectl cluster-capacity -f pod.json